 One of the most common associated causes of spring sickness in daylilies is the bulb mite.
 Bulb mites are four legged plant pests that have shiny, white and transparent bodies.
-They are very small with size of about 0.5 mm long.
-They are said to be the one responsible in causing the brown spots and holes on the leaves of the daylilies and are believed to be greatly associated with the spring sickness.
+They are very small with a size of about 0.5 mm long.
+They are said to be the one responsible for causing the brown spots and holes on the leaves of the daylilies and are believed to be greatly associated with the spring sickness.

 Aside from the bulb mites, another one of the associated causes of daylily spring sickness is a specific fungus.
 It is said that the Aureobasidium microstictum, more commonly known as the daylily leaf streak fungus is responsible for the development of spring sickness.
-This is because most of the daylily plants with spring sickness are actually known to have the specific fungus.
+This is because most of the daylily plants with spring sickness are actually known to have specific fungus.

 Weather Conditions: Winter

 Lastly, another associated cause of daylily spring sickness is the cold weather condition.
-Spring sickness in the plants often appear after the winter season that is why temperature can be one causative factor for the said plant disease.
+Spring sickness in the plants often appears after the winter season that is why temperature can be one causative factor for the said plant disease.
 As early as possible, you must be able to prevent daylily spring sickness by avoiding these causes.
 Knowing the causes of such plant disease will be very helpful for you to be able to know how to take care of your daylilies the right way.
 With all this information, your question, “What is Daylily Spring Sickness?” will now be given the best answers possible.